 Section 4.
 Resignation.
 Any officer may resign at any time by giving written notice to the LSAD Executive Committee.
 Such resignation shall take effect on the date of the receipt of such notice or at any later time specified therein.
 A vacancy occurring in the Executive Committee, except by reason of removal of an Executive Committee member may be filled for the unexpired term by the remaining Executive Committee.
 This individual shall be appointed from the general membership of the LSAD Booster Club who is in good standing.

 Section 5.
 Removal.
-Any LSAD Executive Committee member may be removed from office with or without cause by the affirmative vote of a majority of the members of the LSAD Booster Club or affirmative vote by the athletic administration of Lassiter High School.
+Any LSAD Executive Committee member may be removed from office with or without cause by the affirmative vote of a majority of the members of the LSAD Booster Club..
 Removal action may be taken at any LSAD Booster Club meeting with respect to which notice of such purpose has been given, and a removed LSAD Executive Committee member’s successor may be filled for the unexpired term by the remaining Executive Committee.
 This individual shall be appointed from the general membership of the LSAD Booster Club who is in good standing.

 Article 10